 There is a lot of misunderstanding about this book.
 There is a lot of misinformation going around about this book.
 Some Christians have some false ideas about the Book of Life.

 One false idea going around is that everyone is written in this book.
 According to this view, everyone who ever lived is in that book.
 That would mean the wicked are in this book.
 Adolf Hitler would be in the book.

-The NT Book of Life is NOT a list of everyone who was born.
-It is a list of everyone who was BORN AGAIN.
+Contrary to many preachers today, the NT Book of Life is NOT a list of everyone who has ever been born.
+It is a list of everyone who has been BORN AGAIN.
 Only saved people are in this book.
 Every saved person who ever lived in is this book.
 How do we know?

 Revelation says if your name is not in this book, you can’t go to heaven.
 Nothing impure will ever enter it, nor will anyone who does what is shameful or deceitful, but only those whose names are written in the Lamb’s book of life (Revelation 21:27 NIV)